Understanding Hormonal Crosstalk in Arabidopsis Root Development via Emulation and History Matching: Results

 Figure \ref{PNIO} presents the proportion of simulator runs at each wave which pass through the error bar of each output.
 Lower numbers for a particular output at a particular wave indicate that the output could be informative for learning more about the input parameter space.
 The two vertical black lines represent the waves where datasets B and C were incorporated.
 Some outputs, for example $ PLSox\_ET $ and $ PLSox\_PIN $, had a high proportion (close to 1) of runs passing through their error bars at wave 1, in accordance with Figure \ref{IW1R}.
 These outputs were not very informative for the history matching process.
 Some outputs, for example, $ etr1\_Auxin $ and $ f_c\_PLSm $, had a low proportion (0.29 and 0.08 respectively) of runs passing through their error bars at wave 1, but a high proportion (over 0.8) after 13 waves of history matching.
 Space that would be classed as implausible by these simulator outputs became classed as implausible by the emulators during the waves of history matching.
 Some outputs, for example $ f_e\_Auxin $ and $ f_e\_CK $, had relatively low proportions (less than 0.6) of runs passing through their error bars even at the end of the history matching procedure.
 This is indication that these outputs may have been difficult to emulate throughout.

 As expected, we notice that the outputs in Datasets $ B $ and $ C $ start to have higher numbers of runs passing through their error bars once those outputs have been history matched to observations.
 Interestingly, as can also be detected in Figure \ref{OP1dsim}, some of the outputs in Datasets $ B $ and $ C $, for example $ f_af_e\_PLSm $, get a surprisingly increased proportion (from 0.32 to 0.63) of runs passing through their error bars even before the output is incorporated into the history match.
 This is an indication that information from this output has already been learnt from observing some combination of the previously included outputs.
+There are a few components, most notably $ PLSox\_Auxin $, which had a high proportion of runs passing through their error bars before wave 1, but a much smaller proportion by the end.
+This is possible due to the joint constraints between the output components which involves non-implausible runs for this output component being classed as implausible by the constraints related to other output components.
+In addition, such behaviour is much less surprising if a particular output component was not included in the history match at early waves.

 Although the overall proportion of space cut out is a very useful measure of the dependence of the model input parameter space on observed measurements, one may be interested in the degree to which specific parameters of particular interest have been constrained due to the observations.
 Sample variances of particular inputs in the non-implausible sets are a very informative and appropriate measure for this purpose as they take account of the density of the non-implausible space projected down onto the input dimensions of specific interest.
 Such measures are simple to calculate, and in many cases sufficient for our purposes.
-However, if we wanted to perform a full Bayesian analysis, we could appropriately re-weight the non-implausible points and recalculate these sample variances to obtain estimates of posterior (marginal) variances, provided we were confident enough to make all the additional assumptions that a full Bayesian analysis requires, as outlined in the section \emph{History Matching or Bayesian MCMC?}.
+However, if we wanted to perform a full Bayesian analysis, we could appropriately re-weight the non-implausible points and recalculate these sample variances to obtain estimates of posterior (marginal) variances, provided we were confident enough to make all the additional assumptions that a full Bayesian analysis requires, as outlined in Section \ref{BHMMCMC}.